Tour Highlights

 A nice coastal route along Tralee Bay.
 The optional route visits the deserted village of Killelton, its inhabitants evicted by their landlord in the 19th century.
 There are also the remains of a 12th century oratory.
 It is a wonderful place with immense views of Tralee Bay.

-Optional route via Killelton famine village 8km.
-Ascents 20m.
-Approximate walking time 2 hours.
+Alternate route via Killelton famine village: Distance 10km (6mi).
+Ascents 100m.
+Approximate walking time 3 hours.

 Overnight accommodation in Camp village.